Last Updated, April 23, 2026

 Should Attribution Confidence be reviewed across multiple AI platforms?

 Yes.
-Different AI platforms can vary in how often they name or link to sources, so cross-platform review gives a more reliable picture than checking a single environment once.
+Different AI platforms vary in how often they name or link to sources, so cross-platform review gives a more reliable picture than checking a single environment once.